refaktor/rye-website/content/meet_rye/specifics/context.md

 ### Builtin contexts

-Rye also comes with some builtin contexts.
-To ensure we can use short math related words to do math operations **math** builtin functions are defined in their own context.
+Rye also comes with some built-in contexts.
+To ensure we can use short math related words to do math operations **math** built-in functions are defined in their own context.

 We can use words from such contexts using cpaths (math/pi, math/sin) like in the next example.